-Even though some might try to convince you otherwise, there is no evidence that ketogenic diet causes increased weight loss when compared to any other diet with identical energy intake.
+Even though some might try to convince you otherwise, there is no evidence that ketogenic diet causes increased weight loss when compared to any other diet with equal energy intake.
 A calorie is a calorie.

 Also, there are no evidence that ketogenic diet enhances cognitive (brain) functions.

 On the other side, all potentially negative aspects of a „usual“ low carb diet are accentuated in ketogenic diet.